SylvanFranklin/SylvanFranklin/README.md

 - analytical analysis

 # School
-I'm problably still a student at UVM with a minor in majors and two majors: one in miners and the other in minors (like concentrations in higher education).
+I'm problably still a student at UVM with a minor in majors and two majors: one in miners and the other in minors (sub concentrations in higher education).